plewis/plewis.github.io/phylogenetics/lab-simulation.md

 With the alias in place, you can just type:

     rsync hpc:simlab .
+{% endcomment %}

 ## How did parsimony and likelihood do?

-Open _parsimony-results.tre_ in FigTree on your local laptop and flip through the trees.
+:large_blue_diamond: Open _parsimony-results.tre_ in FigTree on your local laptop and flip through the trees.

 > :thinking: How many trees obtained using the parsimony criterion have a topology identical to the true tree?